photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 photoprism users mod --auth=none [username]
 ```

-To restore a previously deleted account, admins can [create a new account](../../user-guide/users/cli.md#creating-a-new-account) with the same *username* through the [Admin Web UI](../../user-guide/users/index.md#adding-a-new-user) or the [`photoprism users add`](../../user-guide/users/cli.md#creating-a-new-account) command.
+To restore a previously deleted account, admins can follow the same steps as for [creating a new account](../../user-guide/users/cli.md#creating-a-new-account) with the same *username* through the [Admin Web UI](../../user-guide/users/index.md#adding-a-new-user) or the [`photoprism users add`](../../user-guide/users/cli.md#creating-a-new-account) command.
+You will then be asked if you want to restore the account.

 [Learn more ›](../../user-guide/users/cli.md#creating-a-new-account)